Israel’s Netanyahu calls for deportation of Eritrean refugee ‘rioters’

 Israel recognises very few as asylum seekers, seeing them overwhelmingly as economic migrants, and says it has no legal obligation to keep them.

-The country has tried a variety of tactics to force them out, including sending some to a remote prison, holding part of their wages until after they agree to leave the country, and offering cash payments to those who agree to move to another country, somewhere in Africa.
+The country has tried a variety of tactics to force them out, including sending some to a remote prison, holding part of their wages until they agree to leave the country or offering cash payments to those who agree to move to another country, somewhere in Africa.
+Critics accuse the government of trying to coerce the migrants into leaving.